natenka/pyneng-book-en/docs/source/book/19_concurrent_connections/thread_safety.rst

 and small test tasks "everything works".
 For example, printing output when connected to 20 devices in 5 threads will work normally.
-But when connected to a large number of devices with a large number of threads, it turns out that sometimes messages "will fit" on each other.
+But when connected to a large number of devices with a large number of threads, it turns out that sometimes messages overlap.
 This peculiarity appears very often, so do not trust the version when "everything works" on basic examples, follow the rules of working with threads.